gitasong/hair_salon/README.md

 # Famous Stylists Hair Salon

-#### Simple app allowing the user to view, add, and edit clients and stylists at a fictitious hair salon.
+#### Simple app allowing the user to view, add, edit, and delete clients and stylists at a fictitious hair salon.

-#### By _**{List of contributors}**_
+#### By Nicole Freed

 ## Description

-Simple app allowing the user to view, add, and edit clients and stylists at a fictitious hair salon.
-The app also displays a list of clients for a given stylist.
+Simple app allowing the user to view, add, edit, and delete clients and stylists at a fictitious hair salon.
+The app also displays a list of clients for a given stylist when the stylist's name is clicked.s

 ## Setup/Installation Requirements